Localized calculus for the Hecke category: Checking the relations

 \begin{remark} One should think that there are two different ways to apply a deformation retract to the same linear combination of crossingless matchings.
-One produces a degree zero morphism (this is functorial, hence the functor $\Sigma$), while the other produces a degree $+2$ morphism with a shorter boundary (this process is not functorial but is rotationally equivariant).
+One produces a degree zero morphism on the planar strip, while the other produces a degree $+2$ morphism on the planar disk with a shorter boundary.
+The first process is functorial, hence the functor $\Sigma$, while the second process is rotationally equivariant.
+See \cite[Equations (9.14) and (9.15)]{SBook} for more details.
 Hence $\JWalt_{s,t}$ and $\JWalttwo_{s,t}$ are just two different kinds of deformation retract of the Jones-Wenzl projector. \end{remark}

-One of the assumptions we must make for the Hecke category to be well-defined is that the Jones-Wenzl projector $JW_{m-1}$ in $\TTL$ is \emph{rotatable}.
-This means that its ``rotation'' is still orthogonal to all cups and caps, and thus must be a scalar multiple of the Jones-Wenzl projector.
-Applying $\Sigma$ we directly obtain
+The Jones-Wenzl projector $JW_{m-1}$ in $\TTL$ is \emph{rotatable} if its rotation is still orthogonal to all cups and caps, and thus is a scalar multiple of the Jones-Wenzl projector.
+If so, applying the degree $2$ deformation retract, we directly obtain

-for some scalar $\lambda_{s,t}$.
-When the realization is balanced, $\lambda_{s,t} = 1$, and we say that the Jones-Wenzl projector is \emph{invariant under rotation by one strand with color swap}.
-Regardless of whether the realization is balanced, one can show that $\lambda_{s,t} = \lambda_{t,s}^{-1}$, so that